Disc Herniation & Ruptured Disc Causes, Symptoms & Treatments

 A herniated lower back disc causes varying degrees of pain and paresthesia and the low back, buttocks, pelvis, and lower extremities (hips, thighs, calves, feet, and toes).
 The most common site for a low back herniation is at L3-L4, L4-L5, or the L5-S1 (the lumbosacral region).

 A mildly herniated disc in the lower back causes pain and discomfort in the low back, pelvis region, or buttocks.
-Mild spinal disc herniations combined with degenerative disc diseases resulting in loss of disc height or facet arthritis can result in sciatica-like symptoms of pain and paresthesia down one or both legs.
+Mild spinal disc herniations combined with degenerative disc diseases resulting in loss of disc height or facet arthritis can result in sciatica-like pain symptoms and paresthesia down one or both legs.

 Moderate spinal disc herniations Wilcox similar symptoms as mentioned in mild herniation above but may also present with weakness in one or both legs.
 A large or severely herniated in ruptured intervertebral discs Is descriptive of a severe slip disc I said can cause weakness in both legs, foot drop, paralysis, loss of bowel and bladder function, dysfunction of the sexual and reproductive organs resulting from a cauda equina syndrome.
 A cauda equine syndrome is a life-altering condition resulting from severe compression of nerves that cuts off nerve function resulting in paralysis and organ failure.